Yougu53/YODA/README.md

 Label all other activities as Other

+Evaluate with metrics (acc, IoU, f1, latency, offset, precision, recall)

+Aggregated datasets (PAMAP2, UCI-HAR)

 TO DO:

-Evaluate with metrics

-Aggregated datasets (PAMAP2, UCI-HAR, Capture24)

-GSUR datasets, aggregate labeled instances
+Capture24, GSUR datasets, aggregate labeled instances

 Compare with baselines